COMPETITION TO DESIGN A COVER FOR THE BRITISH JOURNAL OF AESTHETICS

 Read the Rules carefully before submitting your entry, to ensure you understand and accept them.
 Submitting an entry in the competition constitutes acceptance of the Rules.

-The competition promoter is the British Journal of Aesthetics (BJA).
+PROMOTER.
+The competition promoter is the British Journal of Aesthetics (‘BJA’).

-To be eligible to enter the competition, you must be enrolled on a full-time undergraduate or graduate course at an art school on 30 January 2016.
+ELIGIBILITY.
+To be eligible to enter the competition, you must be enrolled on a full-time undergraduate or graduate course at an art school on 30 January 2011.
 The BJA reserves the right to verify eligibility.

+HOW TO ENTER.
 Entries to the competition must be submitted by email to: email@example.com.
 Entrants should submit a .jpeg or .tiff file containing their image, as well as a .jpeg or .pdf file of the cover design incorporating their image.
-All entries must be accompanied by a .pdf containing a scanned letter, signed by the entrant, stating details of the course on which he or she was enrolled on 30 January 2016, together with the entrant’s contact details.
-The closing date is 1 July 2016.
+All entries must be accompanied by a .pdf containing a scanned letter, signed by the entrant, stating details of the course in which he or she will be enrolled on 30 January 2011, together with the entrant’s contact details.
+The closing date is 30 April 2011.
 Entries which do not meet the entry requirements and entries which are received after the closing date will not be considered.

-Each entry will be judged by a panel of judges consisting of the Editors of the BJA, Senior Publisher at Oxford University Press, Martin Green, and the distinguished graphic designer John Morgan.
+JUDGING.
+Each entry will be judged by a panel of judges consisting of the Editor and Associate Editor of the BJA, the Publisher of OUP's philosophy journals, Vanessa Lacey, and the distinguished graphic designer John Morgan.
 Decisions and rulings of the judges are final and binding.
 The judges reserve the right not to award the prize if no entry is submitted which they judge worthy of the prize.
 The judges’ decisions will be final and no correspondence will be entered into in relation to their decisions or the competition.

-a) Shortlisted designs will be displayed on the BJA website. b) The winning design will be used on the cover of the BJA.
+PRIZES. a) Shortlisted designs will be displayed on the BJA website. b) The winning design will be used on the cover of the October 2011 issue of the BJA.
 The issue will carry a half-page about the winner and his or her work.
 The winner will receive 5 printed copies of the issue featuring their design, and will also be invited to choose £150-worth of books published by OUP, free of charge.
-Runners-up will also be considered for future issue covers of BJA and will be notified in due course.
-Should they be selected, a half page feature on the artist will be published in the same issue.
-The winner and runners-up will be notified by email in summer of 2016.
+The winner and shortlisted entrants will be notified by email in June 2011.